ajayvamsee/Android-Interview-questions/README.md

 Android Interview Questions

-BASE:
+### BASE:

-Why does an android app Lag?
+* **Why does an android app Lag?

-Here, the critical point is that the time for which the GC runs, your app does not run for that time.
+-Here, the critical point is that the time for which the GC runs, your app does not run for that time.
 So, it seems that the app is lagging.
 And hence, a bad experience for the user of the application.
 Let's understand it deeply.
 The Android app updates its UI every 16ms (considering 60FPS -> 1000ms/60 = 16.67ms ~ 16ms) for smooth UI rendering.
 Frame per second (FPS) is the measurement of the number of frames that appear within a second So, if the GC runs for more time, the app will be unable to update UI and it will skip a few frames, so it will seem that the app is lagging.
 That is one of the reasons for the app lag.